-20. The Importance of Elementary School Counseling
+19. The Importance of Elementary School Counseling

 An introduction to school counseling needs to happen at the elementary level.
-In society today, the need for advocates trained in mental health to help young students navigate the moral, social and emotional challenges they face is greater than ever.
+In society today, the need for advocates trained in mental health to help young students navigate the moral, social and emotional challenges they face is greater that ever.
 The connection that students and families form with elementary counselors lays the foundation for future involvement with professionals in the field.
 What is it that elementary school counselors are doing on a daily basis and why is it so important?
 Come to the presentation and find out.

-Presenter: Jessica Price, Elementary School Counselors, Brentwood School District, Brentwood, NY
+Presenters: Amada Donnini and Jessica Price, Elementary School Counselors, Brentwood School District, Brentwood, NY

 20. Grit and Growth Mindset – A Guide to Educational Success

 Stanford psychology professor Carol S. Dweck developed the idea of growth mindset.
 Many educators believe that our practices in the classroom need to change and that we need to embrace the growth mindset theory and help students cultivate “grit.”
 This workshop will address opening student minds to developing growth mindset and new strategies focused on resilience and bouncing back.
 Activities and assignments that help students develop the grit and growth mindset they need to succeed will be shared.

 Presenter: Dawn Tracy-Hanley, Academic Chair, Suffolk County Community College, Brentwood, NY

 To contact the Western Suffolk Counselors' Association please call (631) 209-0839 or e-mail email@example.com.